wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

     <description>Testing same_field option</description>
   </rule>

-Rule 100002 will fire when ``key2`` is the same in four events that matched rule 100001 before.
+Rule 100002 will fire when ``key2`` in the currently considered event is the same in four events that matched rule 100001 before within the last 300 seconds.
 Therefore, for the following events sequence:

 .. code-block:: json